avbshecks/Bhc_Operations/README.md

 1. Create a db

->Create a  database  of your   favourite which you will use .In this scenario I used mysql e.g database is absa.
+>Create a  database  of your   favourite which you will use .In this scenario I used mysql e.g database is hbc.
 >Add the database credentials in application.properties file found in src/main/resources/application.properties

 spring.datasource.username=your_sername